 Related Practice Areas

-Am I Eligible for Social Security Benefits?
+Am I Eligible For New York City Social Security Benefits?

 If you meet the criteria of having a permanently disabling or life-threatening condition, the SSA still considers whether you can engage in substantial gainful activity (SGA).
 This means that you can work enough to earn a level of income that puts you into the non-disabled category according to the SSA.
 The SSA imposes limits on how often a person can work and the amount of income he or she can earn to be considered non-disabled.
 As of 2018, that amount is $1,180 per month before any taxes or deductions.